 The stackexchange tickets list how to delete shapefile but the scripts may need be converted in QGIS 3.0 as there has been an API break ect..

-#2 Updated by Tom na over 1 year ago
+#2 Updated by Tom na almost 2 years ago

 - Status changed from Closed to Reopened